josephflu/datadevdays23/README.md

 ## Files in this repo
+/build_docker_basic    folder contents:
-1. Dockerfile - Dockerfile for creating Tableau Bridge Linux container
+1. download.sh - bash script to download Tableau Bridge Linux .rpm installer file and database drivers.
-2. bridge_config.yml - yaml file for storing Tableau Bridge information
+2. Dockerfile - Dockerfile for creating Tableau Bridge Linux container.
+3. start-bridgeclient.sh - script copied into container and used to start the bridge client when the container starts.
-3. build_bridge_on_linux_image.sh - bash script for executing docker build to create a container image
+4. build_image.sh - bash script for executing docker build to create a container image.
-4. run-bridge.sh - bash script for executing docker run to run a container
+5. run_container.sh - bash script for executing docker run to run a container.